 Here are our must-know tips for eating a healthy and balanced high-protein diet:

-While we don’t necessarily advocate for strict nutrition tracking, it’s important to make sure you don’t overdo it on the protein.
-It can be useful to track your food via a nutrition app, at least for the first couple of weeks.
-This way, you’ll gain a better idea of what you need to eat to meet your protein goal and ensure you don’t get too protein-happy!
+While we don’t necessarily advocate for strict nutrition tracking, the high-protein diet risks listed above means it’s important to make sure you don’t overdo it on the protein.
+It can be useful to track your food via a nutrition app (try MyFitnessPal or Chronometer), at least for the first couple of weeks.
+This way, you’ll gain a better idea of the quantity of high-protein foods you’ll need to eat to meet your daily protein goal, whilst ensuring you don’t get overly protein-happy.

 Rather than focusing solely on quantity, focus on the quality and quantity of your protein.
 Processed meats like chicken nuggets, breaded meats and lunch meats are often loaded with salt and additives.
-Instead, opt for natural, unprocessed protein sources such as fish, lean meat, eggs, nuts, seeds, grains, tofu, beans and lentils.
+Instead, opt for natural, unprocessed protein sources such as fish, lean meat, eggs, nuts, seeds, grains, tofu, beans and lentils whenever you can.

-If you’re looking to lose weight on a high-protein diet, it’s worth paying attention to carbs, too.
-Fibrous carbs, such as fruit and vegetables, are more nutrient-dense and filling than starchy and sugary refined carbs.
-Find out more by reading our lowdown on carbs and low-carb alternatives articles.
+If you’re looking to lose weight on a high-protein diet, paying attention to your carbohydrate and sugar intake could help to speed up your progress.
+Fibrous carbs, such as fruit and vegetables, are more nutrient-dense and filling than starchy and sugary refined carbs, which can further help to reduce your appetite and prevent overeating.
+You can find out more in our lowdown on carbs and low-carb alternatives articles.

 If you suddenly increase the protein content of your diet, it’s all too easy to let your fibre and fat intake take a hit.
-Make sure to eat a generous portion of fibre (vegetables, as well as plant-based proteins like chickpeas and lentils etc) and a small portion of healthy fats (nuts, seeds, olives, avocados, cheese, fatty fish, eggs etc) with every meal.
+Make sure to eat a generous portion of fibre (vegetables, as well as plant-based proteins like chickpeas and lentils etc) and a small portion of healthy fats (nuts, seeds, olives, avocados, cheese, fatty fish, eggs etc) with every meal to prevent nutritional deficiencies.

 If you work full-time or lead a particularly busy lifestyle, you might find it difficult to reach your protein goals on a daily basis.
-In these instances, you might consider adding a protein powder to your routine.
-It makes sense, after all; a convenient dose of protein, with minimal prep time.
+In these instances, you might consider adding a protein powder to your routine for a convenient dose of protein, with minimal prep time.

 But don’t settle for any old protein shake.
 Most of them are chockablock with sugar and artificial sweeteners, as well as an endless list of additives, gums, preservatives and emulsifiers that you can barely pronounce.
 While these types of protein powders may provide a good amount of protein, they typically have a distinct lack of other essential nutrients, like fibre and healthy fats.

 That’s where Purition comes in.
-Purition takes protein powder ‘back to basics’ by providing extra protein from real, whole foods, rather than highly processed, dubious powders.
-Our blends are made from 70% seeds and nuts, combined with a premium vegetarian (grass-fed whey protein isolate from British milk) or vegan (cold-pressed pumpkin, sunflower and hemp proteins).
-Real, nutrient-dense ingredients packed with naturally-occurring vitamins and minerals!
+Purition takes protein powder ‘back to basics’ by providing extra protein from real, whole foods, rather than highly processed, artificial ingredients.
+Our wholefood protein powders are made from 70% seeds and nuts, combined with a premium vegetarian (grass-fed whey protein isolate from British milk) or vegan (cold-pressed pumpkin, sunflower and hemp proteins) protein.

-One glass of Purition offers 16-20g of protein, alongside 12-15g of healthy fats and 6-8g of fibre.
-Boost your protein intake with ease, whilst also keeping your wider nutritional needs in check!
+One glass of Purition offers 16-20g of protein, alongside 12-15g of healthy fats and 6-8g of fibre, for an easy high-protein breakfast or snack.
+It’ll help you to boost your protein intake with ease, whilst also keeping your wider nutritional needs in check!

 New to Purition?
 Find your flavour with our Discovery Box.